This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

-You know you want to look nice but but you still don’t know what your own personal style is.
-If you didn’t have family that wore a style you like it can feel like cloths will never be something you feel confidant in.
+You know you want to look nice but you still don’t know what your own personal style is.
+If you didn’t have family that wore a style you like it can feel like clothes will never be something you feel confident in.

 But let me tell you now that it IS possible to figure it out.
 You just have to be open to trying things and listen to how you FEEL with certain styles on.

-A perfect example of seeing someting you like but not feeling good in it was when I was looking for a weddng dress.
-I thoughts I would want a very classy lace dress with lots of detail and a close fitting cut.
+A perfect example of seeing something you like but not feeling good in it was when I was looking for a wedding dress.
+I thoughts I would want a very classy lace dress with lots of detail and a close-fitting cut.